karthikeyan-mac/AxMJamfSync/README.md

 - **Do Not Refetch** — skip devices already checked, reducing API calls significantly
 - **Purchasing fields** — PO Number, PO Date, and Vendor (formatted as `"purchaseSourceType (purchaseSourceId)"`) are written to Jamf alongside warranty data
 - **External change detection** — if warranty date, vendor, PO number, or PO date are edited in Jamf after a sync, the next run re-queues those devices automatically
+- **Serial sync queue** — all syncs run serially; clicking Run Sync while another environment is syncing adds it to the queue rather than running in parallel

 ---